gvpofficial/pooram-connect/README.md

 ### 2. Client-Side Relational Database Engine
 A client-side relational database wrapper in [db.ts](file:///D:/gvp%20codes/pooram-connect/src/db.ts) manages state on top of the browser's `localStorage`.
-- **Database Seeding**: Populates initial, verified data from [dbSeed.ts](file:///D:/gvp%20codes/pooram-connect/src/dbSeed.ts) if no database is detected, or if a database version mismatch is triggered via the version-checking key.
+- **Database Seeding**: Populates initial, verified data from [dbSeed.ts](file:///D:/gvp%20codes/pooram-connect/src/dbSeed.ts) if no database is detected, or if a database version mismatch is triggered.
 - **Verification Gates**: Moderates elephants and accessory listings; items added by owners remain unverified until approved by an administrator.
 - **Data Integrity**: Checks for table corruption on startup and restores standard states automatically.
 - **Relational Tables**: